bra1nDump/ai-task-vscode/docs/backlog.md

 - Create a company and apply for open eye credits

 # Done

+### Wednesday Gradually apply changes as they come in, while supporting multiple edits within the file

+- Finally gradually apply changes
+  - Use existing end to end test end to end.
+- Closing the session file should stop generation
+- Changing selection in the editor should clear the highlight

 - Deduplicate files with problems, generally deduplicate files?
 - Allow backdate edits using line range tracker - DocumentSnapshot